-Besides for being adulterated with mercury, tuna and other fish such as mackerel, mahi mahi, bluefish, anchovy, herring, marlin, and amberjack, can cause histamine toxicity due to the bacteria scombrotoxin, if the seafood is spoiled or not refrigerated.
+Besides for being adulterated with mercury, tuna and other fish such as mackerel, mahi-mahi, bluefish, anchovy, herring, marlin, and amberjack, can cause histamine toxicity due to the bacteria scombrotoxin, if the seafood is spoiled or not refrigerated.

-Like most processed foods, this protein-packed sammich spread can harbor Salmonella, which doesn't pair well with jelly last time we checked.
+Like most processed foods, this protein-packed sandwich spread can harbor Salmonella, which doesn't pair well with jelly last time we checked.
 In fact, a 2004 Salmonella outbreak in PB poisoned six people in five states.

-Thanksgiving dinner can quickly become a meal to be unthankful for if your gravy is tainted with C. perfringens, AKA the "food service germ."
+Thanksgiving dinner can quickly become a meal to be unthankful for if your gravy is tainted with C. perfringens, aka the "food service germ."
 This toxic culprit can cause cramping and diarrhea, but can be avoided by refrigerating the stuff and then reheating before you sit down at the dinner table.

 Sorry, seafood lovers: you may want to rethink date night at your local oyster bar.
 While the mollusks are known for their aphrodisiacal properties, they're also a vessel for the bacteria Vibrio vulnificus — which can debilitate a person with fever, ulcers, vomiting, and diarrhea — stuff that definitely won't impress your love interest.